Nanny Ogg: Comparison with Granny

 Nanny Ogg is a more down-to-earth character than Esme Weatherwax.
 Granny Weatherwax comes across as judgmental, whereas Nanny is broadminded.
 She appears to be kinder than Granny but is prepared to make tough decisions if necessary.
 Incurring Nanny's wrath is suggested to be dangerous because of her kind personality.
-In Pratchett's short story "The Sea and Little Fishes" Nanny Ogg also identifies herself, and the Ogg family as a whole, as having immense natural magical talent, but less willing to work hard as do the Weatherwaxes.
+In Pratchett's short story "The Sea and Little Fishes" Nanny Ogg also identifies herself, and the Ogg family as a whole, as having immense natural magical talent, but less willing to work hard than the Weatherwaxes.

 Unlike Granny Weatherwax, and the stereotype of witches in general, Nanny Ogg does not live in an isolated cottage but in a well-looked-after townhouse in the capital of Lancre with her eldest and youngest sons living to either side.
 Her house is called Tir Nani Ogg ("Nanny Ogg's place", and a pun on the Tír na nÓg, the Gaelic name for the Land of the Ever-Young).
 She shares this home with Greebo, a tomcat of evil aura and aroma and astonishing viciousness, whom she still sees as a sweet kitten.